 In addition to the general hunting license, a Deer permit is mandatory.
 This permit authorizes the hunter to harvest deer during the designated seasons.

-The Deer hunting season in Pennsylvania typically runs from early September through late December, with specific dates varying by weapon type and geographic zone.
+In general, Pennsylvania’s deer season runs from early September through late December, with specific dates varying by weapon type and geographic zone.

 Archery seasons generally open first, followed by firearm and muzzleloader seasons.
 The state is divided into multiple hunting zones, each with its own set of season dates to manage deer populations effectively.